 Two years later, Chicago Blackhawks’ netminder Glenn Hall earned his 200th career victory and 43rd career shutout in a 3-0 win at the Rangers.
 Bobby Hull was the offensive hero with a pair of goals.

-Terry Sawchuk made 27 saves for his 101st career shutout, on Jan.
-28, 1968, in the Flyers’ 2-0 victory at the Flyers.
-This was the legendary goaltender’s first shutout with Los Angeles and gave him at least one in 19 straight seasons.
+Terry Sawchuk made 27 saves for his 101st career shutout on Jan.
+28, 1968, in the Kings’ 2-0 victory at the Flyers.
+The legendary goaltender’s first shutout with Los Angeles gave him at least one in 19 straight seasons.

 Old School Memories